atrsnv/rezzstra/README.md

 - 🔭 I’m currently working on Github Project,  Going to university

-- 🌱 I’m currently learning Date Analyze
+- 🌱 I’m currently learning Data Science

 - 👯 I’m looking to collaborate on projects